dddaniel/libwebsockets/READMEs/README.lws_conmon.md

 released at some point by calling `lws_conmon_release()`, but that can be at any time afterwards.

-The lws-minimal-http-client example shows how user code can use the apis, build lws with the `LWS_WITH_CONMON` cmake option and run with `--conmon` to get a dump of the collected information.
+The lws-minimal-http-client example shows how user code can use the apis, run it with `--conmon` to get a dump of the collected information.